-You are required to take at least 1.0 credits out of the listed 1000-level courses.
-However, we strongly encourage you to take 1.5 of the credits, so that you get a broad base in Classical and Anthropological traditions.
+Please ensure you check the calendar to see the requirements specific to your degree.
+We strongly encourage you to take 1.5 of the first-year credits, so that you get a broad base in Classical and anthropological traditions.
 This will also help make sure that you have the prerequisites that you need later to take certain 2000-level courses.
-On the Peterborough campus, we recommend AHCL 1001H, ANTH 1010H, and ANTH 1020H.
-The two ANTH half courses are the equivalent of ANTH 1000Y, which is taught in Oshawa only.
+On the Peterborough campus, we recommend ANTH-1010H, ANTH-1030H, ANTH 1010H, and ANTH 1020H.
+Students at Trent in Durham might want to consider ANTH-1001H and ANTH-1002H instead of ANTH 1010H and ANTH 1020H.

 Why aren’t all the courses listed being offered this year?

 In every program, there are some courses that are offered every year, others that are rotated on a two- or three-year basis, and still others that are offered irregularly, as staffing circumstances permit.
 Students can consult the home department of a course in order to find out when it will likely be offered next.

 Why are some course titles followed by ‘(Sc)’?

 These courses can count as science credits toward a B.Sc. in Archaeology; they also count toward the B.A. in Archaeology.